 On this page I will try to answer some of the most frequently asked questions Nevada has several names for a Concealed Weapons Permit: They are "Concealed Weapons Permit," "Concealed Firearms Permit," Carry Concealed Weapon (CCW)."
 They all mean the same thing.
 Nevada only issues permits for pistols (firearms) not for Shotguns, Rifles, knives, BB guns, Airsoft, or Tasers.

 How does the permit process work?
 You have to apply to the sheriff's office in the county in which you live.
 You have to take a CCW permit class in the state of Nevada from any Nevada CCW approved instructor.
 Any Nevada Citizen or non-Nevada Citizen can take my class in Carson City and then apply to your county's sheriff.
 Non-Nevada citizen's apply to the Carson City Sheriff.
 For example: A Washoe County resident (Reno, Sparks, etc) takes my CCW class, then applies to the Washoe County Sheriff's Office.
-Same goes for any county in Nevada, you do not HAVE to take the class in the county you reside, only apply for the permit from your county's sheriff.
+Same goes for any county in Nevada, you do not HAVE to take the class in the county you reside, only have apply for the permit from your county's sheriff.
 The rest of the process is a Money and Wait game, which is explained in the class.

 Do I have to have a CCW permit to carry a gun in my vehicle?
 NO. Nevada considers your vehicle an extension of your home and therefore secure in it.
 Except if carrying a long gun, shotgun or rifle, it must NOT have a round in the chamber.